 Our core apps, which include the likes of Netflix, Chrome, Gmail, Dark Sky, Asana, and Slack, are all working normally at the moment.

-If you need additional feedback about the update, have a look at our list of reasons to and not to install iOS 13.1.2 right now.
+You can start with a look at our list of reasons to and not to install iOS 13.7 right now.